ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 # **4. Additional Setup**

 Aside from the detailed setup instructions below that are for the more complex configurations, many settings / patches can be enabled/disabled in the YT ReVanced Extended app.
-You can see what all of the settings do [here](https://github.com/kazimmt/RVX-Features#youtube-revanced-extended-features).

-To find the ReVanced Extended settings, open the YT ReVanced Extended app > Profile picture > Settings > ReVanced Extended.
+To find the ReVanced Extended settings, open YT ReVanced Extended > Profile picture > Settings > ReVanced Extended.

 To find the SponsorBlock settings: Profile picture > Settings > SponsorBlock.

 To find the Return YouTube Dislike settings: Profile picture > Settings > Return YouTube Dislike.

+You can see what all of the settings do [here](https://kazimmt.github.io/RVX-Features/rvx-features/yt-rvx-features/).